-International: www.hope.ac.uk/international/feesandscholarships or by contacting the Student Finance office by email or the contacting the Student Finance of the contacting the contacting the student Finance of the contacting the student Finance of the contacting the
+International: www.hope.ac.uk/international/feesandscholarships or by contacting the Student Finance office by email or telephone.

-All fees associated with PLD programmes can be found by contacting the PLD Unit, details of which can be found here.
+All fees associated with Professional Learning and Development (PLD) programmes can be found by contacting the PLD Unit, details of which can be found here.